runpod/docs/docs/serverless/workers/quick-deploys.md

 ---
-title: Quick Deploy an endpoint
+title: Quick Deploy a worker
 sidebar_position: 2
-description: "Quickly deploy Serverless endpoints using popular AI models with minimal configuration through the web interface, following a simple 5-step process.
-Customize your deployments using RunPod's GitHub repositories and Handler Functions."
+description: "Quickly deploy a worker to a Serverless endpoint through the RunPod web interface, following a simple 5-step process.
+Customize your deployments using RunPod's GitHub repositories and handler functions."
 ---

+You can Quickly Deploy a pre-configured worker to a Serverless endpoint, enabling you to use popular AI models with minimal configuration.

 ## How to do I get started with Quick Deploys?